Axonopathy in dogs: causes, symptoms and treatment options

 What is axonopathy and how does the disease affect my dog?

-What are the causes of axonopathy?
+What are the underlying causes of axonopathy?

 How is axonopathy diagnosed in dogs?